An exhibition curated by Brady Alan Beard, with Kim Akano, Alexandra Mauney, and Dr. Brandon Wason

 This exhibition draws on the collections of Pitts Theology Library and items generously loaned by private collectors.

-Pitts Theology Library will hold a musical event in collaboration with the exhibition Word for Word, Sense for Sense: The English Bible in History and Worship on Wednesday, April 10th at 7:30pm in Cannon Chapel.
-Enjoy a musical program featuring members of the Candler School of Theology and Columbia Theological Seminary communities.
-No registration is required, and all are welcome!
+Pitts Theology Library held a musical event in collaboration with the exhibition Word for Word, Sense for Sense: The English Bible in History and Worship on Wednesday, April 10th at 7:30pm in Cannon Chapel.
+This musical program featured members of the Candler School of Theology and Columbia Theological Seminary communities.